Meaning Of Dual Diagnosis

 • What aspects of treatment are available - e.g. secondary diagnosis of mental health disorders due to nursing diagnosis leads to longer waiting lists for treatment

-Order And Sequence Of Dual Diagnosis Treatment May Change
+Order And Sequence Of Treatment May Change

-• Initially using nursing diagnosis may cause the medical professionals to miss underlying causes or the possibility of multiple diagnoses causing symptoms that are only noticed sequentially
+• Initially using nursing diagnosis may cause medical professionals to miss underlying causes or the possibility of multiple diagnoses causing symptoms that are only noticed sequentially

 • Initially using the ICPC-2 to focus on physical tests for symptoms may miss psychological symptoms that alter diagnosis

-Dual Diagnosis Meaning Can Impact Patient Care Plans
+Different Definitions Can Impact Patient Care Plans

 Elements Of A Care Plan